dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

-#### Dialog 2: Validator does not have the Smooth's address as fee recipient in relays.
+#### Possible Dialog 2: Validator does not have the Smooth's address as fee recipient in relays.

 <p align="center">
   <img src="/img/smooth_incorrect_fee_recipient.png" alt="incorrect_fee_recipient" width="400"/>